Policy last updated

 Statewide OHS Services Team

-The Statewide OHS Services Team, located across all Victorian regions, provides schools with practical advice and hands-on OHS support to schools, including support with WorkSafe interactions.
+The Statewide OHS Services Team, located across all Victorian regions, provides schools with hands-on services with completing OHS and Emergency Management (EM) tasks, including support with WorkSafe interactions.

-The OHS Services Team provides schools with regular, consistent and practical support with completing OHS and emergency management (EM) tasks.
-They work closely with other support services available to schools and liaise with regional and central teams/divisions to provide coordinated school support.
+The OHS Services Team work closely with other support services available to schools and liaise with regional and central teams/divisions to provide coordinated school support.

-OHS Service Officers can work with a range of school staff, including principals, assistant principals, business managers, leading teachers, and facilities staff, to better understand your school’s environment and safety risks and to ensure school staff feel more confident about managing health and safety in their school.
+OHS Service officers can work with a range of school staff, including principals, assistant principals, business managers, leading teachers, and facilities staff, to better understand the school environment and safety risks and to ensure school staff feel more confident about managing health and safety in their school.

 Regional OHS Services contacts